Mayurii07/Mayuri-Portfolio/README.md

 Welcome to my personal portfolio website!
 This is a showcase of my projects, skills, and journey as a developer.
 Built with passion and creativity, this site reflects my dedication to crafting beautiful and functional web experiences.

 ## ✨ About

-This portfolio highlights my work in web development, including interactive projects, responsive designs, and innovative solutions.
+The portfolio highlights my work in web development, including interactive projects, responsive designs, and innovative solutions.
 Explore my creations and get to know more about my expertise in front-end development.

 ## 🚀 Features